 You’ll watch stage shows.
 You’ll grab a beer and watch the Harambe Village Acrobats.
 You’ll walk the zoological trails and watch the animals.

 For comparison, Magic Kingdom is a beast.
 It will exhaust you.
 Epcot can also be quite leisurely, but if you’re drinking (or even eating) around the world, it will wreck you.
-Hollywood Studios can exhaust you with its dense lineup or marquis rides.
+Hollywood Studios is stressful with its dense lineup of marquis rides.
 Animal Kingdom is a great balance.

 With the possible exception of Dino-Rama, Animal Kingdom’s lands are all beautifully built and detailed.
 It’s really a pleasure to be in the park.
-And none of this is to say your day will be “slow.”
-It’s still a lot of work to do everything at Animal Kingdom.
+And none of this is to say your day will be too “slow.”
+It’s still a some work to do everything at Animal Kingdom.

 Related Posts